Adldap2/Adldap2-Laravel/docs/auth.md

 The `NoDatabaseUserProvider` allows you to authenticate LDAP users without synchronizing them.

 > **Note**: Due to Laravel's generated blade views with the `auth:make` command, any
-> views that utilize Eloquent User model attributes, you will have to re-write some
+> views that utilize Eloquent User model attributes will need to be
-> of these views for compatibility if you utilize this provider.
+> re-written for compatibility with this provider.
 >
 > For example, in the generated `resources/views/layouts/app.blade.php`, you will
 > need to rewrite `Auth::user()->name` to `Auth::user()->getCommonName();`